ZachGG421/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-want-to-know-.md

 ---
-name: Master List
+name: 'Things I want to know '
 about: Describe this issue template's purpose here.
 title: ''
-labels: Master List
+labels: I want to know
 assignees: ''

 ---